C1. Patterns and Relationships

 • Is the cost of the subscription part of the amount spent after one or more rentals?

-A team with scenario 4 organizes the dots without creating an observable non-numeric growing pattern.
+A team with Scenario 4 organizes the dots without creating an observable geometric growing pattern.
 The quantity is respected, but the structure does not make it easy to see the addition of five points from one card to the next.

 Lead students to recognize that dots should be added in a specific way to make the pattern visible by asking questions such as: